Checking all available options...

 More property owners choose O’Connor than any other tax consultant in Texas because:

-• O’Connor’s aggressive approach is well aligned with the property owners’ interest.
-We pay the fees and costs regardless of the level of appeal.
-Many competitors require the property owner to pay the binding arbitration deposit or costs related to judicial appeal such as legal fees, expert witness fees and court costs.
-We will not ask you to pay any of the costs or fees related to your property tax protest.
+• The property owner’s interests are well-represented by O’Connor’s aggressive approach.
+We are responsible for the fees and costs, irrespective of the severity of the appeal.
+Numerous competitors necessitate that the property owner pay the binding arbitration deposit or costs associated with judicial appeal, including legal fees, expert witness fees, and court costs.
+We will not require you to pay any of the costs or fees associated with your property tax protest.

-• O’Connor develops an extensive file for each property tax protest, often 50 to 100 pages of evidence regarding both market value and unequal appraisal.
-Our proprietary software tailors the evidence to a format the appraisal district prefers.
+• O’Connor creates comprehensive records for each property tax protest, which typically contains 50 to 100 pages of evidence regarding both market value and unequal appraisal.
+The evidence is customized to the appraisal district’s preferred format using our proprietary software.

 Midland Central Appraisal District’s (CAD) formal and informal hearing results are displayed below: